Sammyhannah/SammysConnections/README.md

 #### Event Listener on the Submit Button / Validate Answer Function

 > [Main Points] When the Submit Button is clicked during gameplay, the 4 word buttons that are currently selected are passed to Validate Function, which checks if the guess is correct or not.If the guess is correct, the 4 buttons are deleted from the word grid, and the solution for that grouping is displayed.
 When all 4 groupings are found a congratulatory message appears.
 If the guess is incorrect, a mistake is tallied.
-When all 4 mistakes have been made, a message appears letting the user know they can keep trying in freeplay mode for fun.
+When all 4 mistakes have been made, a message appears letting the user know they can keep trying in free play mode for fun.

 In the gameplay, players must find 4 groupings of 4 to win.
 Additionally, if players make 4 incorrect guesses they lose / enter free play mode.
 To keep track of this, I initialize variables for the number of solutions found and mistakes made.